J-CF-Leung/Study_Vault/Physics/General Relativity.md

 	- The laws of physics are _invariant_ across _inertial reference frames_
 	- The _speed of causality_ for _all observers_ is the _speed of light in vacuum_ $c$
 	- There is _no longer absolute time or simultaneity_
+- Like special relativity, laws are written in terms of _geometric objects_, such as _vectors_ and _tensors_

 - Notation: [[Einstein notation]]
 - Apply the language of [[Special Relativity#Component representation|tensors, covariant and contravariant components]]